NebulaServices/Dynamic/README.md

 Hi there, we're launching this project in **early public beta**.
 Behind the scenes we're working hard at rewriting and bug fixes.
 Thanks for understanding.

+## Developer support
+We have our very own developer support server!
+Join with this link: https://discord.gg/shESgmwt3M

 ## Authors

 - [@Sylvie](https://www.github.com/Sylvie-TN) - Lead developer